rnakato/Churros/docs/content/Commands.rst

 The results are output in ``Bismarkdir/``.
 If you want to specify the name of output directory, use ``-d`` option.

 churros_classheat
 -------------------------------------------------------

 **Churros** provides a ``classheat`` function for clustering and visualizing large-scale epigenomic profiles.
 This function takes regions of interest (e.g., specific protein binding sites) as input 1 and a folder of epigenomic signal files (either binary or continuous) as input 2.

-    - In the binary model, ``classheat`` outputs a binary matrix (output 1) representing the overlap of epigenomic markers at given genomic regions.
+    - In the binary mode, ``classheat`` outputs a binary matrix (output 1) representing the overlap of epigenomic markers at given genomic regions.
 The binary matrix is then formatted and sorted by the user-defined column (i.e., the filename of the selected marker) to generate the processed matrix (output 2) and plot the sorted heatmap (output 3).
 Subsequently, ``classheat`` utilizes PCA followed by k-means clustering  (or other clustering methods) to produce the clustered matrix (output 4) and the clustered heatmap (output 5).
     - In the continuous mode, ``classheat`` calculates the averaged read density of each epigenomic marker at given genomic regions (output 1).
 After logarithmic transformation, z-score normalization (optional method is 0-to-1 scaling), and sorting, ``classheat`` generates the remaining outputs in the same manner as in binary mode.

 The main usages are: